 It is possible in some cases to buy a boiler from a manufacturer directly but you will need to find your own OFTEC registered engineer to complete the installation.

-The OFTEC Association (Oil Firing Technical Association) is a trade association that recognises competence for engineers working with oil fired appliances.
-Unlike gas boilers, and the Gas Safe register, OFTEC registration is not legally required in order to install a gas boiler or tank.
+OFTEC is a trade association and competent persons scheme that recognises competence for engineers working with oil-fired appliances.
+Unlike gas boilers, and the Gas Safe register, OFTEC registration is not legally required in order to install an oil boiler or storage tank.
 The legal requirement is that the installation needs to be checked to ensure it meets building regulations.
 An OFTEC registered engineer can both install and declare the work compliant with regulations, but if the work is carried out by someone without OFTEC registration you will need to find someone else to check their work.

 In addition to the unnecessary hassle this presents, if the boiler is installed without OFTEC training there is a chance the work could be faulty and even unsafe.
 Errors made at this stage could end up costing you far more in the long run.
 An OFTEC engineer will be able to advise you on the best boiler and oil tank for your home and will ensure the installation meets legal requirements.